addisalemseifu/PortofolioMobileVersionRep/README.md

 ## PortofolioMobileVersionRep
 > This is the first portofolio done depending on "Templet 1" of figma website.
+The project is done using one section tag and two main div tags.
+The main aim of the project was to deplicate a portofolio file found in figma.

+## user instruction
+any one who wants to use the project can get in git hub website using the key word "PortofolioMobileVersionRep". and then copy the code and clone it on a personal computer using the git clone <filename> comand.

 Example of index.html part of the project
 > ![rep2index](https://user-images.githubusercontent.com/65928536/133286134-e227af69-caee-4e0a-b841-62b5ffe37fc2.png)